 Dr. Medina hasn’t been chosen for a medical residency.
 Without residency training, he can’t work as a doctor licensed to practice.
 In their personal lives, non-practicing doctors such as Dr. Medina struggle to pay back the student loans for a medical education that carries a steep price tag.

 According to data from the National Resident Matching Program (NRMP), about 94 percent of U.S. medical school graduates do place in residencies each year.
 That number may sound good, but it means the remaining 6 percent of doctors are in professional limbo after committing years of their lives to a very specialized education.

-According to NRMP statistics, in the last ten years thousands of U.S. citizens graduating from U.S. medical schools – up to 2,000 each year – and more from medical schools outside of the U.S. didn’t receive medical residencies.
+According to NRMP statistics, in the last ten years, thousands of U.S. citizens graduating from U.S. medical schools – up to 2,000 each year – and more from medical schools outside of the U.S. didn’t place into medical residencies.

 For the same ten-year period though, more than 36,000 foreign trained physicians (FTPs, non-U.S. international medical graduates) on H-1B and J-1 visas have been given U.S. residencies.
 Looking just at 2020, federal Medicare dollars funded residency training positions for about 4,200 non-U.S. IMGs.

 There’s increasing anecdotal evidence that the profession is showing the same trend lines as with technology workers being displaced by H-1Bs over the last 20 years.
 The 4,200 IMGs given taxpayer-funded residencies in 2020 are up from 2,700 in 2011, edging up each year since then, per NRMP data.
 There are a number of residency training programs that select a high number of non-U.S. citizen IMGs over U.S. medical students.
 According to a story in Time, one internal medicine program reported that 60 percent of its incoming residents are on, or are to be on, H-1B visas.